+The following information primarily details shotgun POI when a bead is involved.
 The chart below deals with Point of Impact for shotguns.
 Point of Impact (POI) is defined loosely as the relationship between the center of a shotgun pattern and a correct point of aim on the shotgun.
-Point of Impact and Point of aim are closely related.
-You must use the correct point of aim to determine the POI of your shotgun.
+Point of Impact and Point of Aim are closely related.
+You must use the correct Point of Aim to determine the POI of your shotgun.

-The correct point of aim reference for shotguns can be different depending on your shotgun, your bead arrangement or the type of shooting you are doing.
+The correct point of aim reference for shotguns can be different depending on your shotgun, your bead alignment/type or the type of shooting you are doing.
 For example: